Bachelor of Fine Arts with an Emphasis in Art Education: Curriculum Requirements

 Although SAIC's teacher preparation coursework often meets the teacher licensure requirements for other states and countries, SAIC cannot guarantee that an Illinois Professional Educator License will be honored outside of Illinois.

-- Visual Arts Content Area Test—taken and passed before pre-clinical fieldwork; and
+2) ILTS Visual Arts Content Area Test; and

-- Pre-K through 12 Assessment of Professional Teaching Test—taken and passed before obtaining the teaching license.
+3) ILTS Pre-K through 12 Assessment of Professional Teaching Test (APT).